thosgood/this-weeks-finds/markdown/week8.md

      /\    |
     /  \   |

-which, since we are doing topology, is just e_1!
-Similarly, e_2 e_1 e_2
-= e_1, and e_i and e_j commute if they are far enough away to keep from running into each other.
+which, since we are doing topology, is just $e_1$!
+Similarly, $e_2 e_1 e_2 = e_1$, and $e_i$ and $e_j$ commute if they are far enough away to keep from running into each other.

-As an exercise for combinatorists: figure out the dimension of TL_n.
+As an exercise for combinatorists: figure out the dimension of $TL_n$.

 Okay, very cute, one might say, but so what?
 Well, this algebra was actually first discovered in statistical mechanics, when Temperley and Lieb were solving a 2-dimensional problem:

-Relations between the \`percolation' and \`coloring' problem and other graph-theoretical problems associated with tregular planar lattices: some exact results on the \`percolation' problem, by H. N. V. Temperley and E. H. Lieb, Proc.
+Relations between the 'percolation' and 'coloring' problem and other graph-theoretical problems associated with tregular planar lattices: some exact results on the 'percolation' problem, by H. N. V. Temperley and E. H. Lieb, Proc.
 Roy.
 Soc.
 Lond.
 A 322 (1971), 251 - 280.

 It gained a lot more fame when it appeared as the explanation for the